Poiuy7312/Template_for_203_Site/README.md

 # Template_for_203_Site

 This REPO contains a template for the website where students in CMPSC 203 will upload their Professional Précis.
 Hope this helps :D !!!

+Feel free to make any changes to your site by adding or removing features from this template.